Efficient Q-Learning and Actor-Critic Methods for Robust Average-Reward Reinforcement Learning: Related Work

 \section{Related Work}

-The convergence guarantees of robust average reward have been studied by the following works. \cite{wang2023robust,chen2025sample} both take a model-based perspective, approximating robust average-reward MDPs with discounted MDPs and proving uniform convergence of the robust discounted value function as the discount factor approaches one. \cite{roch2025finite} propose a robust Halpern iteration that alternates between a Halpern step in the quotient space and a recursively coupled Monte-Carlo sampler to estimate the worst-case Bellman operator.
-In particular, \cite{chen2025sample, roch2025finite} both obtain the sample complexity of $\tilde{\cO}(\epsilon^{-2})$.
-Regarding $Q$-learning and actor-critic based methods, \cite{wang2023model} propose a model-free approach by developing a temporal difference learning framework for robust $Q$-learning algorithm, proving asymptotic convergence using ODE methods in stochastic approximation, martingale theory, and multi-level Monte Carlo estimators to handle non-linearity in the robust Bellman operator. \cite{sunpolicy2024} develops an iteration complexity of $\tilde{\cO}(\epsilon^{-1})$ for vanilla policy gradient algorithm of average reward robust MDPs with assuming direct queries of the value functions.
-While these studies provide fundamental insights into robust average-reward RL, they do not establish explicit convergence rate guarantees due to the lack of contraction properties in the robust Bellman operator.
+The convergence guarantees of robust average reward RL have been studied by the following works. \cite{wang2023robust,chen2025sample} both take a model-based perspective, approximating robust average-reward MDPs with discounted MDPs and proving uniform convergence of the robust discounted value function as the discount factor approaches one. \cite{roch2025finite} proposed a model-free robust Halpern iteration that alternates between a Halpern step in the quotient space and a recursively coupled Monte-Carlo sampler to estimate the worst-case Bellman operator.
+In particular, \cite{chen2025sample, roch2025finite} both obtained the sample complexity of $\tilde{\cO}(\epsilon^{-2})$.
+Regarding $Q$-learning and actor-critic based methods, \cite{wang2023model} proposed a model-free approach by developing a temporal difference learning framework for robust $Q$-learning algorithm, proving asymptotic convergence using ODE methods in stochastic approximation, martingale theory, and multi-level Monte Carlo estimators to handle non-linearity in the robust Bellman operator. \cite{sunpolicy2024, wang2025provable} developed iteration complexities of $\tilde{\cO}(\epsilon^{-1})$ for variants of vanilla policy gradient algorithm of average reward robust MDPs, both assuming direct queries of the robust $Q$ functions.
+Thus, \cite{sunpolicy2024, wang2025provable} do not establish explicit convergence rate guarantees in terms of sample complexity.